 Rainfall

-The City has two prevailing type of climate.
-The type that prevails in the west coast has two distinct seasons: six months dry (November-April), and six months wet (May-October) with the heaviest recorded rainfall in September, While the lowest or driest month occurs in February.
-Western barangays of the City (New Panggangan, Marufinas, Cabayugan, Tagabinit, Buenavista, Bahile, Macarascas, Simpocan, Bagong Bayan, and Napsan) fall within this type.
-The type prevailing in the east coast has short dry season with varying heavy rainfall months.
-Dry months have been recorded during the months of January to April.
-Recorded rainiest month is September.
+The City has two prevailing types of climate.
+The type that prevails in the west coast has two distinct seasons: six months dry (November–April), and six months wet (May–October) with the heaviest recorded rainfall in September, while the lowest or driest month occurs in February.
+Western barangays such as New Panggangan, Marufinas, Cabayugan, Tagabinit, Buenavista, Bahile, Macarascas, Simpocan, Bagong Bayan, and Napsan fall within this type.
+The east coast has short dry seasons with varying rainfall months.
+Dry months are from January to April, with September being the rainiest.

 Temperature

 Temperature is one of the three most important factors in climate as far as plant growth is concerned.
-The other two factors are moisture and light.
-Temperature influences every chemical and physical process connected with plants such as solubility of minerals; absorption of water, gases, etc.; synthesis; growth and reproduction.
-In the animal world, atmospheric temperatures have profound effect in the reproductive as well as productive efficiency of livestock, like milk production in dairy farming.
-The City has a uniform high temperature.
-However, there is no marked difference in temperature between areas falling under the first and second type of climate.
-Generally the warmest months are March, April and May, the coolest are November, December, January, and February.
+The other two are moisture and light.
+Temperature influences every chemical and physical process connected with plants such as solubility of minerals, absorption of water and gases, synthesis, growth, and reproduction.
+The City has a uniform high temperature with minimal variation between areas.
+The warmest months are March, April, and May, while the coolest months are November, December, January, and February.

 Humidity

-The City has more or less uniform as well as high relative humidity.
-The range is from 79 to 86 percent with an annual mean of 84 percent.
-Fluctuations in relative humidity affect the rate of evaporation in such a way that if other factors like moisture content of the soil and its temperature and the temperature of the air were momentarily held constant, a lower relative humidity tends to enhance vaporization, while in an extreme case, atmosphere approaches 100 percent, evaporation may cease and condensation induced.
+The City has more or less uniform as well as high relative humidity, ranging from 79% to 86% with an annual mean of 84%.
+Fluctuations in relative humidity affect the rate of evaporation such that if factors like soil moisture and air temperature remain constant, a lower humidity enhances vaporization, while in extreme cases where humidity approaches 100%, evaporation may cease and condensation is induced.

 Wind